 Many people believe that OCR technology is new, but its earliest origins can be traced back to the 1950s.
 However, that version of the technology had limitations.
 The form of OCR with which we are more familiar today was popularized in the 1990s with scanners.

 OCR is a must-have to maximize the capabilities of contract management software.
 Converting all of a company’s contracts into machine-readable form supports a number of important features.
-For example, ContractSafe uses OCR technology to digitize all contracts, which provides the following benefits:
+For example, once your contracts are digitized, OCR technology provides the following benefits: